openaustralia/morph/README.md

 Note the use of 127.0.0.1 rather than localhost.
 Use this or it won't work.

-Edit `.env` with the details of the application you've just created
+In the `.env` file, fill in the *Client ID* and *Client Secret* details provided by Github for the application you've just created.

 Now you'll need to build the Docker container that scrapers run in.